Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

 3. Start your constellation node and send it into background with `constellation-node --url=https://127.0.0.1:9001/ --port=9001 --workdir=. --socket=tm.ipc --publickeys=new-node-1.pub --privatekeys=new-node-1.key --othernodes=https://127.0.0.1:9001/ >> constellation.log 2>&1 &`
 4. Start your node and send it into background with `PRIVATE_CONFIG=tm.ipc nohup geth --datadir new-node-1 --nodiscover --verbosity 5 --networkid 31337 --raft --raftport 50000 --rpc --rpcaddr 0.0.0.0 --rpcport 22000 --rpcapi admin,db,eth,debug,miner,net,shh,txpool,personal,web3,quorum,raft --emitcheckpoints --port 21000 2>>node.log &`

-Your node is now operational and you may attach to it with `geth attach new-node-1/geth.ipc`.
+    !!! note
         Constellation IPC bridge will be over a file name defined in your configuration: in above step #3 see option `--socket=file-name.ipc`.
 Your node is now able to send and receive private transactions, advertised public node key will be in the `new-node-1.pub` file.

+    Your node is now operational and you may attach to it with `geth attach new-node-1/geth.ipc`.

 ## Enabling permissioned configuration